 Faculty are able to apply for one term's School funded research leave after 6 consecutive teaching terms, although leave cannnot be guaranteed.
 Please see the Guidelines on the Allocation of Research Leave for further information.
 The Research and Enterprise Coordinator will send out application forms for research leave in the Autumn Term each year.

-The main reasons for which an English research project might need ethical review are that it involves interviews of any kind, or includes the use of personal data such as diaries and letters where living people are implicated or affected in some way.
+The main reasons why an English research project might need ethical review are that it involves interviews of any kind, or includes the use of personal data such as diaries and letters where living people are implicated or affected in some way.